bdrown/chm696-docking/01_docking_tutorial.md

   1. Hold down ctrl and click on a sphere
   2. Press the up arrow until all spheres are selected Actions → Atoms/Bonds → hide
-  3. Verify the ligand is where the spheres were
+  3. Verify the ligand is where the spheres are

 ## Box and Grid Generation